geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Sail then—but here I fix my proudest stand;<br>
 My glory living or my death betray’d,<br>
 Shall stamp your infamy, and mock your aid.<br>
-And oh! for England—solemnly ‘twas given<br>
+And oh! for England—solemnly ’twas given<br>
 To noble Eleanor, to guardian Heaven,<br>
 To Heaven’s vicegerent here; and Celestine<br>
 Will brook no hand should strike one fort of mine;<br>
 While still she boasts her ships, her hearts of oak,<br>
 Let those be strong that meditate the stroke:<br>
 Her steel to death such sheep-clad wolves shall doom,<br>
-The Pontiff’s curses to the death to come.”
+The Pontiff’s curses to the death to come.”<br>
 They sail’d, but still the lofty works went on,<br>
 And rose in finish’d beauty, Ascalon;<br>
 While all the faithful host with one accord<br>